-You can sear it for a few minutes and it’s ready to be wrapped inside the burrito.
+You can sear it for a few minutes and then it’s ready to be wrapped inside the burrito.
 Or, baking it in the oven until crispy can render the fat and give more texture to your burrito, too.

 6. Egg-Normous Burrito

-Egg-normous burrito is a type of breakfast burrito made famous by the fast food chain Burger King.
+Inspiration can come from anywhere, and the Egg-normous burrito is a type of breakfast burrito made famous by the fast food chain Burger King.
 It consists of bacon, sausage, hash browns, scrambled eggs, various types of cheese and condiments wrapped inside a tortilla.

 Meal Plan with Breakfast Burritos